M0kcry/Notes-THM/README.md

 -grep ["IP adress"] [name of what he searched] i.e. -grep "123.5.4.5.5" access.log or -grep -r THM (-r is an option that allows to search in the sub-directories.)

 -file [notf] determines the extension of this file, whether it's a .txt or else.

+-crontab -e is a command to edit the crontab file (you can do it with Nano i.e.). crontab is simply a special file with formatting that is recognised by the cron process to execute each line step-by-step at the boot of the computer.
+Crontabs require 6 specific values -> min hour dayofthemonth(dom) mon(th) DoW cmd(command that will be executed).

 ## SHELL OPERATORS